rwxrob/zet/20210828185133/README.md

 * Niklas Luhmann

-This does not include people I find even more influential, but I just would not give a shit about having a coffee with them:
+This does not include people I find even more influential, but I just would not give a shit about having a coffee with them neither does this statement make grammatical sense:

 * Richard Stallman
 * Chomsky